Skip to content

 }

-The verdict field is one of: NO_CHANGE, COMPATIBLE, COMPATIBLE_WITH_RISK, API_BREAK, BREAKING.
+• verdict is one of: NO_CHANGE, COMPATIBLE, COMPATIBLE_WITH_RISK, API_BREAK, BREAKING.
+See Verdicts.

 abi_dump — Extract ABI snapshot

-Extracts the public ABI surface from a shared library and its headers into a JSON snapshot.
+Extracts the public ABI surface from a shared library (and, for ELF, its headers) into a JSON snapshot.

 Parameters: